jaguar017/project-ideas/Template.md

 # Project Name

-# Description
+## Description
 Add a proper description of the application and its main features.
 Answer the following questions:

 -   "What is the purpose of this application?"
 -   "Are there any resources needed in order to complete the project?" - If yes, be sure to add it.

-# Implemtation
+## Implementation
 -  "How are you going to implement the idea?"

 ## Useful links and resources

-Add useful links and resources corresponding to this project.
+- Add useful links and resources corresponding to this project.

 ## Example projects